 Knowing the levels of Emotion Signals is a way to be in charge of ourselves, but have to be learned.
 Awareness = Empowerment

-• Stress creates a feeling state, & is part of life.
+• Stress creates emotional & physical feeling states, & is part of life.
 When over-stressed, our ability to handle things goes down & the tendency toward anger goes up.

-We over-work, yet over-expect.
-Blaming ourselves – & others – for not being able to cope ‘perfectly’ is totally unrealistic & based on one or more cognitive distortions
+We over-do, yet over-expect what the payoff ‘should’ be.
+OR – we blame ourselves for not being able to cope ‘perfectly’ in all situations, which is totally unrealistic ,based on one or more CDs (cognitive distortions)

 Sadly, our culture rarely gives permission to ‘do less’, nor gives the help needed to handle all that’s expected of us.
-SO – It’s up to us to find as much support as possible & minimize stress, in order to thrive.
+SO – It’s up to us to realistically minimize stress & find as much support as possible, in order to thrive.

 10.“Anger Management Techniques” (Dr. DeFoore’s eBook” – Escalation levels : 1 = LEAST, 10 = MOST intense)

 Level 1.
 Cool, calm & collected.
 You may or may not actually be happy, but definitely not angry, anxious or irritated